ambreenraheem/PythonEdge_Pro_online_course/01-class_python/syntax_comment_variables.md

 Variables are containers for storing data values.

 - Creating Variables
-Python has no command for declaring a variable.\
+Python does not have a command for declaring a variable.\
 A variable is created the moment you first assign a value to it.\
-You don’t have to assign a specific type when declaring variables, and their type can change after being assigned.
+You don’t have to assign a specific type when declaring variables, and their type can change after being assigned.\
+A variable could be in numbers or in a string as well.

 **Example # 01**
 ```
-x = "Ambreen"
+x = "Ambreen"   # Here "x" is a variable
-y = 40
+y = 40          # Here "y" is a variable
-z = Karachi
+z = Karachi     # Here "z" is a variable
 print(x)
 print(y)
 print(z)